Controlling the flexibility of non-Gaussian processes through shrinkage priors: A flexible extension of Gaussian models

+There is still some confounding between $\eta$ and $\zeta$ in the standardized parameterization since the excess kurtosis increases with $\zeta$, so a prior for $\eta$ derived for a symmetric model may not shrink the models towards Gaussianity as much as we anticipate if the data is asymmetric.
+Thus, we need to associate $\eta$ with some interpretable model property and then guarantee that the property is invariant with the second flexibility parameter.
+This will also allow using the PC prior of $\eta$, which is derived in section \ref{sect:priors} for the symmetric case, in asymmetric data.

+We find the kurtosis to be hard to interpret (it is not clear what an increase in kurtosis of 1 means in practice) and so we prefer to associate $\eta$ with the likelihood of large events.
+For the NIG distribution this probability can be approximated by \mbox{$P(|\Lambda|>x) \propto x^{-3/2} \exp(-\eta^{-1/2} \xi_{NIG} x)$} for large $x$ \citep{hammerstein2016tail}.
+The dependency of this probability with the skewness parameter $\zeta$ comes through the rate $\xi_{NIG}$:

+which is equal to 1 in the symmetric case ($\zeta=0$).
+We require the probability $P(|\Lambda|>x)$ to be invariant with the skewness parameter, at least for large $x$.
+This can be achieved by the parameter transformations $\eta^\star = \eta\xi_{NIG}^{-2}$ and $\zeta^\star = \zeta\sqrt{\eta}$.
+The same transformation applies for the GAL distribution where one should take

-We note that these transformations on the flexibility parameters do not affect the mean (0) and the variance ($h\sigma^2$) of the NIG and GAL distributions.
-The quantity $\xi$ is also related to the excess kurtosis of the noise.
-For NIG noise, we have $\xi^{\text{NIG}} \approx 3/\sqrt{\text{EKurt}[\Lambda]}$ and for GAL noise $\xi^{\text{GAL}} \approx 6/\sqrt{\text{EKurt}[\Lambda]}$.
-Therefore, by guaranteeing that $\xi$ remains constant, we also guarantee that the kurtosis of the noise (and the process' marginal distributions) remains approximately the same for different values of $\gamma$ (or $\mu^\star$), leading to a more orthogonal interpretation of the parameters.
+We note that these transformations on the flexibility parameters do not affect the mean (0) and the variance (1) of the standardized parameterization.
+The quantity $\xi$ is also related to the excess kurtosis, namely $\text{EKurt}[\Lambda]\approx 9/\xi^2$, for both the NIG and GAL distributions.
+Therefore, by guaranteeing that $P(|\Lambda|>x)$ is invariant with $\zeta^\star$ for large $x$, we also guarantee that the kurtosis of the noise (and the process' marginal distributions) remains approximately the same for different values of $\zeta^\star$, leading to a more orthogonal interpretation of the parameters.